flohil/wdio-workflo/docs/list.md

 - You can simply loop over the array of `PageElement` instances returned by the `all` accessor of `PageElementList` and invoke an action function on each.
-- You can use the `eachDo()` method of the `PageElementList` which automatically loops over the `PageElementList` instances and invokes an action function which you need to pass to `eachDo()` on each page element.
+- You can use the `eachDo()` method of the `PageElementList` which automatically loops over the managed `PageElement` instances and invokes an action function which you need to pass to `eachDo()` on each page element.
 Using `eachDo()` allows you to optionally pass a [filter mask](#filter-masks) as second parameter to skip the action function's invocation for certain `PageElement` instances.